catboy-catfish/awesome-d3d11-learn/README.md

 A curated list designed to aggregate some awesome resources on learning how to use the Direct3D 11 graphics API.
 I created this list due to not being able to easily find as much information for programming with Direct3D 11 as I could for OpenGL or Vulkan.

-I hope this helps you as much as it'll help me in the future.

 # win32 / windowing
 ## articles
 - [Microsoft: Module 1.
 Your First Windows Program](https://learn.microsoft.com/en-us/windows/win32/learnwin32/your-first-windows-program)